-- Blueberry or rhubarb shortcake can be made if strawberries are not desirable to you!
+- Blueberry or rhubarb shortcake can be made if strawberries are not your preference.

 Thank you for reading!
 This dessert can get a little messy, but it’s super yummy!
 Let me know your favorite summer treat in the comments!
 Subscribe for email updates of new recipes and posts.
 Have a nice Monday/Memorial Day!

 Affiliate links are used in this post, see disclaimer and content policy for details.